Bead Spinner How to Use a Bead Spinner

 Knitting and crochet websites, bead sellers or you could make your own!

-Artist Kimberly Chapman very kindly shares directions on how to
+Artist: Kimberly Chapman very kindly shares directions on how to

 Make your own Bead Spinner

-Another resource could be to search on eBay.
 Type Bead Spinner in the search box.

 return to top of Bead Spinner